 You could spend a small fortune on expensive HDMI cables, but the truth of the matter is that for HD video transmitted from your laptop, any HDMI cable will do.
 You can buy perfectly functioning, gold-plated cables for under £5 (and as little as £2) from the likes of Screwfix, Amazon, or many others.

-How do I connect my MacBook to my flat-screen TV?
+How do I connect a MacBook to my smart TV?

 The latest MacBook models require a USB Type-C adapter to connect them to your TV.
 Apple provides a Digital AV Multiport Adapter, but if you want a simple USB-C to HDMI connection at HD quality, you can get away with a more affordable Anker USB-C to HDMI Adapter.